mvtteoleo/PACS_PROJ/README.md

 Some more interesting aspect in the project:

+  - VTK written in parallel using the .pvts format.
   - Curiously recurring templates instead of inheritance from virtual
   - Policy based designed instead of a solver class that inherits
   - Expression templates